rkedida/push_swap/README.md

 ### Testing

-To test your program, you can use the provided checker program.
+To test the program, you can use the provided checker program.

-This program will validate whether the instructions output by your push_swap program are correctly sorting the list.
+This program will validate whether the instructions output by the push_swap program are correctly sorting the list.

 ```sh
 ./push_swap [List of Integers] | ./checker_Mac [Same List of Integers]